 $250,000 for having been defamed by Herald Sun

 journalist Andrew Bolt, in an article which implied she was soft on crime and unfit to be a magistrate.
 Justice Bernard Bongiorno awarded extra damages when Bolt wrongly claimed the case was a victory for free speech after the jury's verdict.
-News Ltd was rebuffed in its latest appeal to the High Court.Steve Price
+News Ltd was rebuffed when it appealed to the High Court.Christian Porter:

 : collected $50,000 in a settlement